-- for larger projects costs need to be negotiated with GFBio on an individual basis.
+- For larger projects costs need to be negotiated with GFBio on an individual basis.
 They usually vary from 3% to 5% of the total budget of the project.
 Depending on the complexity and volume of data up to 10% might be possible.
 Please contact us for more information.

 - There are no hidden or subsequent costs for data that are already archived.

-- In any case we ask you to apply for money for research data management in the course of your research proposal and to name GFBio as partner if you intend to archive your data through GFBio.
+- In any case, we ask you to apply for money for research data management in the course of your research proposal and to name GFBio as a partner if you intend to archive your data through GFBio.
 If you have questions about the exact wording or need an offer please contact us.

 - During the GFBio funding period (until 2021) we are able to provide consultation, data archival, and publication services free of charge for individual researchers not linked to specific larger funding programs (meaning projects with moderate data complexity and volumes).

 Certainly!
 Developing custom-tailored DMPs is a key service of GFBio.
 DMPs are living documents helping you to organize and update all relevant information on the handling of your research data before and during your research project.
 Learn more about data management planning or contact our helpdesk for information and support.

 GFBio aims at supporting individual researchers, research groups, and large projects to develop and implement effective data management strategies for FAIR (Findable, Accessible, Interoperable, and Re-usable) data as part of good scientific practice.